If you stay in full-time education your parents can continue to claim Child Benefit, unless one of them has an individual income of more than £50,000.

 Yes, I qualify for help

-Before applying for travel assistance under Norfolk County Council’s post-16 travel scheme, it is important to check if you can get a better price from your local bus or train operator or from the sixth form or college that you are planning to attend.
+Before applying for travel assistance under our post-16 travel scheme, it is important to check if you can get a better price from your local bus or train operator or from the sixth form or college that you are planning to attend.

 It is important that you compare the post-16 travel scheme price with the price offered by your local bus or train operator, as it may not be the cheapest option for you.

-You can apply for 25% off the full cost of the post-16 travel scheme if your family is getting a qualifying low income benefit, so then you would pay £378 for the year.
-The post-16 travel scheme fee can be paid in instalments to help with budgeting.
+You can apply for a discount on the full cost of the post-16 travel scheme if your family is getting a qualifying low income benefit.
+The post-16 travel scheme fee can be paid in installments to help with budgeting.

 Please note that the post-16 travel scheme does not apply: